w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 if you do not want to start in validator mode right away.

-**Note:** The `--pruning=archive` flag is implied by the `--validator` and `--sentry` flags, so it is only required explicitly if you start your node without one of these two options.
+The `--pruning=archive` flag is implied by the `--validator` and `--sentry` flags, so it is only required explicitly if you start your node without one of these two options.
 If you do not set your pruning to archive node, even when not running in validator and sentry mode, you will need to re-sync your database when you switch.

+> **Note:** Validators should sync using the RocksDb backend by passing the `--databse RocksDb`
+> flag.
+In the future, it is recommended to switch to using the faster and more efficient ParityDb
+> option.
+Switching between database backends will require a resync.

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes to a few hours.